Franciscojs01/Checkers/README.md

-# Checkers Game, One piece theme
+# V1.0 Checkers game.
+>This version have movements and capture.